 There are many bars, pubs, and clubs in Abu Dhabi that make up its nightlife, but the only drawback is that these places centered around hotels.
 This restricts the use of many clubs in the capital.

-With its sweeping-clean beaches, state-of-the-art attractions, excellent kids’ clubs and child-friendly dining options, atmospheric bazaars, top class restaurant, and many more natural and man-made attractions, Abu Dhabi surely attracts a large number of crowds.
+With its sweeping-clean beaches, state-of-the-art attractions, excellent kids’ clubs, and child-friendly dining options, atmospheric bazaars, top-class restaurants, and many more natural and man-made attractions, Abu Dhabi surely attracts a large number of crowds.
 This Emirati capital will surely not disappoint you!

 Now the million-dollar question, which one is better to visit?
 Dubai or Abu Dhabi.
 Well, if you ask us, we would say why not both!
 Having located so close to each other, these cities are so unique from each other.